ryu9827/gifto/audit/kovan-functional-tests.md

 <br>

 ## Periods
+* Sales starts when the contract being deployed
-Start sale, pause/unpause sales are totally Controled Manually
+* Pause/unpause sales are totally controled manually by the contract owner

 <br>